AbhimanyuDwivedi282/TDS-Project_1/README.md

-# GitHub Users in Boston
+# GitHub Users in Bangalore

 This repository contains data about GitHub users in Bangalore with over 100 followers and their repositories.